szarroug3/dota-data/docs/todo/frontend.md

 ### **3. Match Data Fetching**
 - **Input**: League-filtered match IDs
 - **Action**: Fetch detailed match data from `matches/[id]`
-- **Challenge**: Match data doesn't include team ID, so we don't know which side (radiant/dire) the team was on
+- **Challenge**: Match data doesnt include team ID, so we dont know which side (radiant/dire) the team was on

 ### **4. Team Side Determination**
-- **Logic**: Compare match result with team's perspective
+- **Logic**: Compare match result with team perspective
-  - If team "won" AND radiant won → team was radiant
+  - If teamwon" AND radiant won → team was radiant
-  - If team "won" AND dire won → team was dire
+  - If team won" AND dire won → team was dire
-  - If team "lost" AND radiant won → team was dire
+  - If team lost" AND radiant won → team was dire
   - If team "lost" AND dire won → team was radiant

 ### **5. Player Extraction**